theeghanprojecthub/event-listener-demo/README.md

 ## Features

   * **Multi-Source & Multi-Destination:** Monitor multiple log files at once and route them to any combination of destinations.
-  * **Advanced Log Routing:** Configure specific sources to go to specific destinations (e.g., security logs go to an HTTP alert endpoint, while application logs go to a central syslog server).
+  * **Advanced Log Routing:** Configure specific sources to go to specific destinations (example: security logs go to an HTTP alert endpoint, while application logs go to a central syslog server).
   * **Multiple Protocols:** Natively supports forwarding to local files, remote syslog (UDP with optional token-in-message authentication), and HTTP/S endpoints (with optional Bearer token authentication).
   * **Automated Releases:** New versions are automatically built into a single binary using PyInstaller and published to GitHub Releases via GitHub Actions.
   * **Professional Installation:** A one-line installation script (`install.sh`) sets up the agent as a secure, managed `systemd` service on Linux.